Embassy Row Hotel: 2013 sale

 On November 19, 2013, Lowe Enterprises purchased the Embassy Row Hotel from Willow Hotels for an undisclosed price.
 Also investing in the hotel were The Guardian Life Insurance Company of America and Allstate Insurance Co.
 Lowe Enterprises said it would convert the Embassy Row into an independent boutique hotel, and assigned a subsidiary, Destination Hotels & Resorts, to manage the property.
 Lowe said it intended to make extensive upgrades to guest rooms and public areas (including the lobby).

 Lowe began a year-long, $15 million renovation in March 2014.
 The two-level rooftop pool was refurbished, reopening in July 2014.
 Beginning in November 2014, the hotel's guest rooms, common areas and meeting spaces were refurbished.
 The main lobby was relocated from the lower level to the first floor, with the addition of a bar and takeout cafe.
 Finally, the main entrance was replaced.

 2021 rebranding

-The hotel was rebranded as The Ven at Embassy Row, Washington, D.C., a Tribute Portfolio Hotel in March 2021, joining Marriott Hotels, following remodeling that themed the hotel around the Scandinavian concept of "hygge," roughly translated as "cozy contentment."
+The hotel was rebranded as The Ven at Embassy Row, Washington, D.C., a Tribute Portfolio Hotel in March 2021, joining Marriott Hotels's Tribute Portfolio brand, following remodeling that themed the hotel around the Scandinavian concept of "hygge," roughly translated as "cozy contentment."